andoma/movian/docs/plugins.md

 like most other plugin related objects.
 Rather it is finalized when the Javascript garbage collector will destroy it.

+#### createStore(String ID, [Boolean perUser])

+`Available from 3.1.162`

+Creates an object that will be persisted on disk.

+* ID - Identifies the object.
+Each plugin can create multiple stores, each with a different ID.
+* perUser - When Showtime will support switching between multiple identities this will indicate that the store should be unique per user.
+This is not something that is currently supported.

+The store object is not resource tracked and explicitly destroyed like most other plugin related objects.
+Rather it is finalized when the Javascript garbage collector will destroy it.

 #### getAuthCredentials(String Source, String Reason, Boolean QueryUser, [String ID], [Boolean ForceTemporary])

 Ask the user for authentication credentials.